edstott/EEE1labs/DECA/IssieStick/section1.md

 3. In Issie, open the 'LEDCounter' [project](downloads/LEDCounter).
 Open the `main` sheet.
 You will always need to return to `main` after editing another sheet because Issie will always try to compile the current sheet.
 5. The FPGA build options are hidden by default.
 Enable them by clicking View -> Show/Hide Build Tab.
 Open the build Tab.
 6. Under 'Device Selection', choose 'IssieSick v1.0'.
-7. Click 'Build an upload'.
+7. Click 'Build and upload'.

 After all the stages successfully complete you will see digits counting on the LED array.
 You can reset the counter by pushing the centre button.